 The Company treats AFS investments as impaired when there has been a significant or prolonged decline in the fair value below its cost or where other objective evidence of impairment exists.
 The determination of what is "significant" or "prolonged" requires judgment.
 The Company treats "significant" generally as 20% or more of the original cost of investment, and "prolonged", greater than 6 months.
 In addition, the Company evaluates other factors, including normal volatility in share price for quoted equities and the future cash flows and the discount factors for unquoted equities.
 In 2010, the Company provided for impairment loss on its investment in unlisted shares of stock amounting to ₱22.59 million.
-No impairment loss was deemed necessary in the first semester of 2012 and in 2011.
-The carrying value of AFS investments amounted to ₱199.19 million and ₱205.39 million as of June 30, 2012 and December 31, 2011 (see Note 11).
+No impairment loss was deemed necessary in the nine monthsperiod ended September 20, 2012 and2011.
+The carrying value of AFS investments amounted to ₱203.81 million and ₱205.39 million as of September 30, 2012 and December 31, 2011(see Note 11).